reverbexe/2025-CBSE-10th-Extract/README.md

 This script is crafted for educational purposes, aiming to demonstrate and explore systematic approaches to data verification processes.

-This script extracts information from the CBSE website with just a few information
+This script extracts information from the CBSE website with just a few sets of information (roll no, dob etc) and random generates others

 My friend told me to work on this idea so here I am.